How To Start Being More Assertive In A Relationship. Why Nice Guys Finish Last

 Trying too hard to be nice doesn’t allow you to make your own choices.
 Instead, you follow the lead of others and do what other people want you to do.
 Because of this, you become disconnected from your own dreams, wishes and desires and your life ends up being about what others want, instead of what you want.

-An extreme (but very common) example of people pleasing, is choosing a career path your parents want you to pursue rather than doing what you really want to do.
+An extreme (but very common) example of people-pleasing, is choosing a career path your parents want you to pursue rather than doing what you really want to do.
 Another example might be staying in an unhealthy relationship way past its expiration date because you feel bad hurting your partner or leaving them during a hard time they are going through.
+This is one of the signs of a codependent relationship.
 Or perhaps you agree to go to a restaurant that you really don’t like rather than telling your friends you aren’t a fan and making it more difficult for the group.
 Regardless of how big or small the sacrifice, you lose a little piece of yourself every time you try to be nice at the expense of what you really want.

 Speaking Your Mind In A Relationship